 Unfortunately, at the world convention of denialists, they shared their ideas about this imaginary democracy of science.
 Not to be left out, the global warming denialists have their Oregon Petition, which has signatures of about 31,000 “scientists” who deny the existence of anthropogenic global warming.
 Of course, it’s impossible to verify any of the names, because the signatures are on little pieces of paper and no one has been able to determine if the names are genuine.
 Furthermore, even if we were to assume that all the signatures were valid, only a tiny number (less than 10%) are actual scientists with expertise in the fields of climatology, geology, or something relevant to the climate sciences.
 Once again, if the vote were held between all Ph.D.’s in those fields, the vote would be overwhelmingly in favor of climate change as a scientific fact.

 - Manufactroversy.
 Sometimes denialists will manufacture or invent a controversy, what is sometimes called a manufactroversy.
-Journalists frequently fall for this invention, and attempt to create a false balance between both sides.
+Journalists frequently fall for this invention, and attempt to create a false balance between both sides, right out of the thin air of the internet.
 The vaccine denialists have done a good job trying to create an illusion that there is some sort of scientific debate ongoing with regards to vaccines causing autism.
 The thoroughly and scientifically debunked link between vaccines and autism continues to appear, because journalists make it appear that there are two equal sides of the debate.
-There is one side, the science side that has literally dozens of clinical research studies that show there is no link.
-The antivaccine side has nothing.
+There is one side, the science side that has literally dozens of clinical research studies that show there is no link between vaccines and autism.
+None.
+The antivaccination cult has nothing.

 For evolution, global warming, HIV/AIDS, vaccines, the age of the earth and universe, there is no scientific controversy.
-There is only a public debate, where one side is using science, and the other side is inventing stuff.
+There is only a public debate, where one side is using science, and the other side is inventing data, cherry picking research out of low quality journals, or just simply yelling the loudest.
 But in the real world of logical science, there is no debate.
 We’ve moved onto uncovering more mysteries of the universe.

 - National Institute of Allergy and Infectious Disease (2010).
 The Evidence That HIV Causes AIDS.